pytorch/torchrec/docs/source/concepts.rst

 With the goal of high performance and efficiency, canonical ``torch.Tensor`` is highly inefficient for representing sparse data.
 TorchRec introduces these new data types because they provide efficient storage and representation of sparse input data.
-These data types are particularly effective in recommender systems as they heavily deal with sparse data.
+They are particularly effective in recommender systems as they heavily deal with sparse data.
 As you will see later on, the ``KeyedJaggedTensor`` makes communication of input data in a distributed environment very efficient leading to one of the key performance advantages that TorchRec provides.

 In the end to end training loop, TorchRec comprises of the following main components,